 But we are looking for the very first coloring book for adults!

-In the mid 60’s an answer emerged.
-A time of best rock and roll music Beatles, Hendrix, you name it.
-The children of flower need to show us how we really have forgotten who we are.
+In the mid-’60s an answer emerged.
+A time of the best rock and roll music: Beatles, Hendrix, you name it.
+The flower children showed us how we really have forgotten who we are.
 And as a reminder, we got this coloring book.

 A satirical adult coloring book.

 It was a tool for political awareness at that time.
 No wonder bookstores exploded.

 check out the The John Birch Coloring Book on Amazon- a classic in the fight against the know-nothings